 While the terms are often used interchangeably, a Kitchen Display System (KDS) and a Kitchen Management System (KMS) are not the same:

-In short, a KDS is a component of a KMS.
+In short, a KDS can be called component of a KMS.

 To Sum It Up

 At its core, a Kitchen Display System (KDS) is simply a digital replacement for old paper tickets and kitchen printers.
-Instead of chefs relying on printed slips or shouted orders, the KDS shows every order on a screen in real-time, maximizing accuracy.
+Instead of chefs relying on printed slips or shouted orders, the KDS shows every order on a screen in real-time, maximizing accuracy & effeciency.

-That’s the simple answer to what is KDS: it’s a smarter way to manage orders in the kitchen.
+That’s the simple answer to what is KDS: it’s a smarter way to display and manage orders in the kitchen.

 Frequently Asked Questions (FAQs)

 KDS stands for Kitchen Display System.
-Its a digital screens to manage and track food orders in real time.
+Its a digital screens to manage and track food orders in real time and is located in the kitchen.

 Q2.
 How much does a KDS typically cost?